-The success of the Company's business is particularly dependent on the efficient and uninterrupted flow of its operations.
+The success of LBC Express' business is particularly dependent on the efficient and uninterrupted flow of its operations.

-To safeguard against unanticipated interruptions in its business, the Company has instated the following business continuity plans and procedures:
+To safeguard against unanticipated interruptions in its business, LBC Express has instated the following business continuity plans and procedures:

 - Information Technology.
-With respect to technology, the Company has back-up servers managed by its IT service provider with built-in redundancies for its various systems in which operational and customer data is stored.
-In the event of system downtimes, the Company has in place a back-up system whereby communication is maintained through mobile text messaging. - freight forwarding operations, it also has in place alternative procedures in the event that an airline or shipping carrier is unavailable.
-For example, when flights are grounded due to severe weather, the Company's vehicle fleet is capable of making deliveries by ground.
-Although ground deliveries may take longer than air cargo shipments, this enables the Company to continue its service even when other modes of transportation may be unavailable.
-When its usual shipping carriers are unavailable, the Company also makes use of its vehicle fleet.
+With respect to technology, LBC Express has back-up servers managed by its IT service provider with built-in redundancies for its various systems in which operational and customer data is stored.
+In the event of system downtimes, LBC Express has in place a back-up system whereby communication is maintained through mobile text messaging. - Transportation (Logistics).
+Although LBC Express relies on airline and shipping carriers for its daily freight forwarding operations, it also has in place alternative procedures in the event that an airline or shipping carrier is unavailable.
+For example, when flights are grounded due to severe weather, LBC Express' vehicle fleet is capable of making deliveries by ground.
+Although ground deliveries may take longer than air cargo shipments, this enables LBC Express to continue its service even when other modes of transportation may be unavailable.
+When its usual shipping carriers are unavailable, LBC Express also makes use of its vehicle fleet.
 The vehicles can make deliveries to any region accessible by land, or can make use of RORO ("roll-on-roll-off") car ferries to reach locations that require sea transport. - Funding Insufficiencies (Remittances).
 Although the Global Remittance Team monitors and makes daily estimates of the funding needs of each branch, on occasion, there may be insufficient funds at a given location to encash a remittance.
-In such a case, the Company has in place procedures for either nearby branches to deliver the necessary sums, or for authorized personnel to withdraw the cash from one of the Company's local bank accounts.
+In such a case, LBC Express has in place procedures for either nearby branches to deliver the necessary sums, or for authorized personnel to withdraw the cash from one of LBC Express' local bank accounts.